Get insider access

 Cons

-• Input lag increases at low refresh rates.
+• Input lag increases a lot at 60Hz.

 8.7 Office

-The Acer Nitro XV275K is excellent for office use.
-It has a high 4k resolution that results in high pixel density and very sharp text clarity, and its 27-inch screen is big enough to open two windows side-by-side.
-You won't have any issues using it in a bright room, as it gets very bright and has good reflection handling.
+The Acer Nitro XV275K P3biipruzx monitor is excellent for office use.
+It has a high 4k resolution that results in high pixel density and very sharp text clarity, and its 27-inch screen is big enough to open two windows side by side.
+You won't have issues using it in bright rooms, as it gets very bright and has good reflection handling.
 It's also ideal for sharing your screen with others thanks to its outstanding ergonomics and wide viewing angles.
-On top of that, it has some productivity features, like a USB-C port with 90W of power delivery, enough to charge your laptop while you're using it.
+On top of that, it has some productivity features, like a USB-C port with 90W of power delivery, which is enough to charge your laptop while you're using it.

 Pros